-5.41 With regard to segregation of Category B and C machines from Category D machines, there is a requirement that there must be clear segregation between these types of machine so that children do not have access to Category B or C machines and the Licensing Authority will take into account any guidance issued by the Gambling Commission in the light of any regulations made by the Secretary of State.
+- 5.42 Licensees should have procedures that require their staff to check the age of any customer who appears to be under 25. - 5.425.43 With regard to segregation of Category B and C machines from Category D machines, there is a requirement that there must be clear segregation between these types of machine so that children do not have access to Category B or C machines and the Licensing Authority will take into account any guidance issued by the Gambling Commission in the light of any regulations made by the Secretary of State.